the-carlisle-group/XL2APL/README.md

 Various properties may be specified in the left argument namespace of `GetSheetData` to control how XL2APL reads and organizes the sheet data:

-**HeaderRows** Defaults to 1.
-The number of rows that comprise the header.
+`HeaderRows` The number of rows that comprise the header.
+Defaults to 1.

-**SkipBeforeHeader** Defaults to 0.
-The number or rows to skip before reading the header.
+`SkipBeforeHeader`  The number or rows to skip before reading the header.
+Defaults to 0.

-**SkipBeforeData** Defaults oto 0.
-The number of rows to skip before reading the main data.
+`SkipBeforeData` The number of rows to skip before reading the main data.
+Defaults to 0.

-**RowLimit** The maximum number of data rows to read.
+`RowLimit` The maximum number of data rows to read.
 Defaults to 0 indicating no maximum, or read all rows.
 Note the actual number of rows read may be more than the value of the property.

-**OmitEmptyRows**  Defaults to 0.
-Set to 1 to omit empty rows.
+`OmitEmptyRows`  Set to 1 to omit empty rows.
+Defaults to 0.
 Note that setting this to 1 may affect how the above 4 properties are processed.
 For example, SkipBeforeHeader will skip that many non-empty rows.

-**OmitEmptyColumns** Defaults to 0.
-Set to 1 to omit empty columns.
+`OmitEmptyColumns` Set to 1 to omit empty columns.
+Defaults to 0.

 **BlockSize** The number of bytes to read in each block.
-Defaults to 2*?.
+Defaults to `2*23` (8 MB).